go-automate/ADFR001/Test Strategy.md

 ## **Defect Management**

 With the exception of Exploratory Testing, all issues with the code identified by failing tests will be corrected within the Sprint and not documented as defects.

+## **Stubbing vs Contracts**

+Where possible, contracts should be used rather than stubs for any API accessed over the network.